REACTIVITY OF ACYL HALIDES

 Phosgene is kind of "double" acyl halide from formic acid and can react with an alcohol excess to yield CARBONATES.
 If the amount of alcohol is controlled to just one equivalent, only one chloride is consumed and the remaining one can be made further react with amines rendering CARBAMATES.

-Ammonia and Amines Ammonia and primery or secondary amines (NOT tertiary!) lead to AMIDES.
+Ammonia and primery or secondary amines (NOT tertiary!) lead to AMIDES.
 The amine in excess is able to neutralize the released HCl.

 ISOCYANIDES (R-N=C=O) bear a functional group related to carboxylic acid derivatives.
 They can be prepared from phosgene and primary amines, going through an intermediate that possesses an acyl chloride Cl-C=O group.